Shannon Liss-Riordan: Career

-After gig companies in 2020 passed “Proposition 22”, a California ballot initiative for which they spent $200 million to declare gig workers to be independent contractors, Liss-Riordan co-founded "Massachusetts is Not For Sale", an organization that opposed Uber and Lyft’s push to enact a similar measure in Massachusetts.
+After gig companies in 2020 passed “Proposition 22”, a California ballot initiative for which they spent $200 million to declare gig workers to be independent contractors, Liss-Riordan co-founded "Massachusetts is Not For Sale", an organization that opposed Uber and Lyft's push to enact a similar measure in Massachusetts.
 In 2022, Liss-Riordan was part of the effort that succeeded at the Supreme Judicial Court in blocking the measure from appearing on the Massachusetts ballot.

 In 2018, Liss-Riordan brought an age discrimination class action against IBM, alleging that the company was working to "build a younger workforce" by laying off thousands of older workers.
 Through the litigation, Liss-Riordan uncovered documents showing top executives referring to older workers as “dino-babies” and plotting how to make them an “extinct species,” which were reported in The New York Times.

+In 2022, Liss-Riordan started representing former Twitter employees in a class action lawsuit against Twitter for violation of the Federal and California Warn Act after Elon Musk purchased the platform.
+Vanity Fair spotlighted the range of Liss-Riordan's efforts against Musk specifically, which included suing America PAC.

 Political career

 2020 U.S. Senate campaign

 On May 20, 2019, Liss-Riordan announced that she was running for the United States Senate for Massachusetts as a Democrat in the 2020 election.
 She told journalist Jim Braude that she was inspired by Representative Ayanna Pressley's win against an incumbent congressman.
 Liss-Riordan reported raising $1.1 million by the Federal Election Commission deadline on June 30, 2019, which included a $1 million personal loan from Liss-Riordan and $145,481 in individual contributions.
 On January 17, 2020, she withdrew from the race.